LoopKit/loopdocs/docs/faqs/glossary.md

 **Loop Cycle**: typically 5 minutes: new CGM reading, prediction update, pump update and, if in Closed Loop, dosing update if needed

+**MTB**: Manual Temp Basal: user initiated temporary basal, Omnipod Common feature

 **MDT**: common abbreviation for Medtronic pumps

 **modal**: message or alert appearing in front of app that must be acknowledged to return to app

 **Monterey**: operating system for Mac, macOS 12.x

+**Omnipod**: Insulet tubeless insulin pump; Loop supports Eros (with RileyLink) and DASH

 **Open Loop**: Loop will not make automated adjustments of insulin delivery but all prediction and recommendation features are available

-**OrangeLink**: a radio-frequency device that enables Loop to control your pump
+**OrangeLink**: radio-frequency device Loop uses to control Eros pods and older Medtronic pumps

 **OTP**: one-time password, this is used to enable caregivers to securely execute remote commands to a Looper's phone

+**Override**: a modification to Loop settings that can change the correction range, the sensitivity (basal, ISF and CR) or both

 **Package Dependencies**: packages that must be downloaded by Xcode (once) to build the app after downloading the LoopWorkspace to your computer